 Our audit procedures for revenue recognition included testing the Group's internal controls over timing and amount of revenue recognised.
 We have on a sampling basis, inspected the terms of significant sales contracts to determine the point at which control is transferred to the customer.
 We have independently obtained confirmation of sales transactions by the Group to a key customer for the current financial year.
 We have also on a sampling basis, inspected documents which evidenced the delivery of goods to customers.
-We have also focused on testing the recording of sales transactions close to the financial year end and credit notes issued after financial year end, to establish whether sales transactions were recorded in the correct accounting period.
+We have also focused on testing the recording of sales transactions close to the financial year end, to establish whether sales transactions were recorded in the correct accounting period.